MicrosoftDocs/PlayReady/Docs/Overview/scenario-live-tv.md

    *  A live subscriber of the service gets a scalable license that gives access to all the leaf licenses of this channel.
 This user pays a subscription fee per month.

-   *  A non subscriber downloads a particular program and acquires a simple license for this particular program.
-This user pays a single fee per program downloaded, which may vary depending on the rights he paid for (such as download to own, rent for 48 hours, rent in 4K quality for 48 hours, and so on).
+   *  A non-subscriber downloads a particular program and acquires a simple license for this particular program.
+This user pays a single fee per program downloaded, which may vary depending on the rights the user paid for (such as download to own, rent for 48 hours, rent in 4K quality for 48 hours, and so on).

 <a id="ID4EMB"></a>